Horse Heat Stress Management: Tips For Keeping Your Horse Cool In Summer!

 - Look for trailers that have large windows for maximum airflow and ceiling roof vents to draw air into the trailer.
 If possible, take a test ride in the trailer yourself to see what the airflow and temperature conditions are like when temperatures rise.

 - Even when the weather is cool and humidity is low, traveling is work for a horse.
-Riding in a trailer can fatigue a horse as they constantly have to work to balance themselves in the moving trailer.
+Riding in a trailer can fatigue a horse.
+They constantly have to work to balance themselves in the moving trailer.
 Add in warm temperatures and you can easily have a horse that arrives to its destination dehydrated and fatigued.

-- To minimize fatigue, alter your travel schedule and transport your horse either in the evening or early in the morning, whatever is the coolest part of the day.
+- To minimize fatigue, alter your travel schedule.
+Transport your horse either in the evening or early in the morning, whatever is the coolest part of the day.
 Before putting your horse on the trailer make sure you have opened all the windows and air vents to get cool air circulating prior to loading.
 If you have fans on you trailer, turn them on as well.

 - To minimize the impact of heat coming up from the road, place rubber mats on your trailer floor or bed the trailer down with shavings.
-Not only does heat come from the sun beating down on the trailer, but it also comes up from the black asphalt the trailer is riding on.
+Heat comes from the sun beating down on the trailer.
+It also comes up from the black asphalt the trailer is riding on.